-This includes being connected to what we are thinking, feeling and wanting; what we are fearing and what we are fantasizing about.
+This includes being connected to what we are thinking, feeling and wanting; what we are fearing and what we are wishing for.

-We have to be present with ourselves, and with what life is showing us in that moment, and not looking outside ourselves for permission.
+We have to be present with ourselves, and with what life is showing us in that moment, rather than looking outside ourselves for permission, or to fit in, or to avoid conflict.